kubernetes/kubernetes/docs/proposals/templates.md

 **Example Template**

-Illustration of a template which defines a service and replication controller with parameters to specialized the name of the top level objects, the number of replicas, and serveral environment variables defined on the pod template.
+Illustration of a template which defines a service and replication controller with parameters to specialized the name of the top level objects, the number of replicas, and several environment variables defined on the pod template.

 ```